rdpeng/artofdatascience/manuscript/inferencepred.md

 2. For **prediction questions** the goal is to identify a model that *best predicts* the outcome.
 Typically we do not place any *a priori* importance on the predictors, so long as they are good at predicting the outcome.
 There is no notion of "confounder" or "predictors of interest" because all predictors are potentially useful for predicting the outcome.
 Also, we often do not care about "how the model works" or telling a detailed story about the predictors.
 The key goal is to develop a model with good prediction skill and to estimate a reasonable error rate from the data.

-## Air Pollution and Mortality in New York City
+## Air Pollution and Mortality in New York

 The following example shows how different types of questions and corresponding modeling approaches can lead to different conclusions.
 The example uses air pollution and mortality data for New York City.
 The data were originally used as part of the [National Morbidity, Mortality, and Air Pollution Study](http://www.ihapss.jhsph.edu) (NMMAPS).